hsp-panda/dockerfiles-panda/ros_panda_setup/ros_panda_setup_graspa/README.md

 ```shell
 $ docker exec -it <container name> bash
 ```

+### run_reachability_calibration.sh

+This brings up everything needed for performing the calibration and reachability protocol for GRASPA and starts the procedure.
+Runfile arguments are

+- `ROBOT_IP` - quite self-explanatory
+- `GRASP_SERVER_CONFIG` - one of [these](https://github.com/hsp-panda/panda_grasp_server/tree/panda_graspa/config) files
+- `TABLE_HEIGHT` - Z height of the table surface in the robot root reference frame.
+If provided, this will override what is already specified in the `GRASP_SERVER_CONFIG` file.
+- `HAND_CAMERA_SERIAL` and `SETUP_CAMERA_SERIAL` - serial IDs of realsense cameras (one for the setup, one for the robot hand).
+Check `realsense-viewer` in order to obtain the IDs.

 Refer to the [`panda_grasp_server`](https://github.com/hsp-panda/panda_grasp_server/tree/panda_graspa/README.md), [`tabletop_segment`](https://github.com/fbottarel/utility-ros-nodes/src/tabletop_segment/README.md) and [`aruco_board_detect`](https://github.com/hsp-panda/aruco_board_detect/blob/main/README.md) readmes for further instructions on usage.